 Online GMAT Exam: Reaction

 GMAC’s launch of its online GMAT test followed its rival, the Educational Testing Service (ETS), announcing its own at-home testing solution for the GRE.
 GMAC has also launched the Executive Assessment Online, an admission test for EMBA candidates.

-The reaction to the online GMAT test has been especially positive among admissions consultants, who help thousands of prospective MBA and master’s students successfully apply to business school each year.
+The reaction to the online GMAT test is especially positive among admissions consultants, who help thousands of prospective MBA and master’s students successfully apply to business school each year.

 Admissions expert, Barbara Coward, says the online test will help increase applications.
 “If you make a process easier for people, they will respond favorably.
 Candidates appreciate the flexibility and the opportunity to continue to move forward with their plans for business school.”

 Piyush Ranjan, MBA and MiM admissions consultant, thinks the at-home version of the GMAT may even help reduce test-taking anxiety for candidates who struggle with the test center environment, and lead to higher test scores.

-During the uncertainty of the coronavirus pandemic, the GMAT Online exam is a welcome boost for candidates and business schools.
 However, like with any new innovation online, there are questions over functionality and security.
-Mark Skoskiewicz, founder of MyGuru, says someone has already offered his GMAT prep company $10,000 to take the online exam for them—although the test’s security procedures make this difficult to pull off.
+Mark Skoskiewicz, founder of MyGuru, says someone offered his GMAT prep company $10,000 to take the online exam for them—although the test’s security procedures make this difficult to pull off.

 Because of these security measures, you initially could not take physical notes using pen and paper during the GMAT Online Exam and instead needed to use an online whiteboard provided onscreen.
-Travis’ chief concern—that the calculations required for the GMAT’s quantitative section are too complex to do easily using an online notepad—matched that of some candidates.
+Test prep expert Travis Morgan's chief concern—that the calculations required for the GMAT’s quantitative section are too complex to do easily using an online notepad—matched that of some candidates.